MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/set-up-key-vault.md

 1. Enter the **Key Vault client**.
 This is the application ID of the registered app.
 1. Enter the **Key Vault secret key**.
 This is the secret value saved from the app registration process.
 1. Add the secrets you want to access from Retail Server.
 For example, if the secret name is "retail-server-test-secret", add "retail-server-test-secret" as the **Name**, and "vault:///retail-server-test-secret" as the **Secret**.
 The **Secret type** should be set to **Manual**.
 1. Select **Validate** to test your configuration.
-If everything was configured correctly, you will see a message that says "Validation successful."
+If everything was configured correctly, you will see a message that says, "Validation successful."

  ![Key Vault Secrets page with secret selected](media/key-vault-04.png)